Quantum Anomaly Detection with a Spin Processor in Diamond

-In conclusion, we experimentally demonstrated a quantum algorithm for anomaly detection on a three-qubit quantum processor.
-The algorithm uses resources logarithmic in the number and the dimension of the training samples.
-In the experiment, we trained the quantum machine with audio segments of violin which are labeled as \textsc{normal} and then estimate the anomaly score of a group of new samples.
-The experimental results show that the method of proximity measure used in our work has a better performance than classifying by Euclidean distance, with an error rate 55.6\% lower than it.
-These results show that judging by proximity measure is more suitable for detecting anomalies when the training set has an anisotropic distribution in the feature space, which is rather common in the field of machine learning.
-Given a larger quantum processor, this algorithm has the potential to deal with more complicated problems efficiently, such as credit card fraud analysis with more high-dimension samples.
-Furthermore, this method can also take quantum states as input and work as a subroutine to detect anomalies in quantum devices, avoiding the computational complexity of reading out quantum states using quantum tomography or similar methods.
+In conclusion, we demonstrated a quantum algorithm for anomaly detection on a real quantum processor, i.e., the three-qubit hybrid spin system in diamond.
+Although the demonstration here is implemented in a classical dataset, the method itself can be adopted to identify quantum data, i.e. quantum states.
+In this work, we utilized the spin processor to demonstrate a full quantum anomaly detection process.
+The quantum machine was trained with audio samples which are labeled as \textsc{normal}, and then estimated the anomaly scores of the new samples.
+The experimental results show that this quantum method efficiently analyzes the distribution of the training set in the feature space, which leads to the lower error rate in detecting the anomalies.
+Given a larger quantum processor, our work can be naturally extended to deal with more complicated classical problems efficiently, such as credit card fraud analysis with much more samples of higher dimensions.
+Furthermore, a quantum processor can efficiently receive and process samples transported by quantum internet (e.g., by receiving photons containing quantum states).
+Thus this method can work as a subroutine to detect anomalies in quantum devices, avoiding the resource-consuming process of reading out high-dimension quantum states using quantum tomography or similar methods.